grigor108/phpsec/readme.md

 #Current status

-PHPSEC component is curently in alpha stage.
+PHPSEC component is curently in beta stage.
 Therefore it's unfit for use in production environment.

 #What is available in this package